timniven/timniven.github.io/_posts/2018-08-12-consciousness-prior.markdown

 - Given the variety of phenomena that can come into consciousness, I was originally struggling to see how a low-dimensional space could handle everything required of it.
-However I am still struggling to conceive how this works, though the principles seem to be very well motivated and exciting.
+If it is instead thought of as simply attending to a handful of dimensions in the representation space then that makes more sense.
+However I am still struggling to conceive how this works.
 - It would be nice to see some concrete examples.

 ## Of Personal Interest